Rural and Urban Maldivian Youth Share Their Thoughts on Sex Ed

-“A lot of people are under the impression that sex ed encourages sexual activity before marriage, and that this is taboo as it goes against what’s practised in Islam.
+“A lot of people are under the impression that sex ed encourages sexual activity before marriage, and that this is taboo.
 But even though premarital sex is obviously not allowed, it is an undeniable fact that some people do partake in it.”

 Misbah’s main concern is the viral spread of misinformation.
 “When people aren’t given proper information from their parents or teachers, they look to their friends or the internet for answers instead.
 This is why you hear so many stories of forced abortions, and dead fetuses winding up on the beach.
 It is a harsh, grueling reality.
 And it is our responsibility as a society to make sure these things don’t happen, by providing Maldivian youth with thorough, all-inclusive education.”

 “Sexual education is a very important part of life for everyone,” says Sofa.
 “All Muslims who are of marriageable age must learn what is permissible with their partners and what isn’t.”

 Originally from B. Eydhafushi, Sofa has now been living in Male’ for fourteen years, currently working as a nurse at the state-sponsored hospital IGMH.
 “The purpose of sex education in schools in most western countries however, is not about teaching children how to refrain from sex until they are married.
 Instead, they teach them how to practice safe sex.
 As sex before marriage is not permissible in Islam, this sort of education to the children would do more harm than good.”